 The food safety service is currently contained in the Environmental Health section within the Public Protection Division.
 All officers and the service are directly managed by the Chief Environmental Health Officer resulting in a flat management structure.
-The Chief Environmental Health Officer reports to the Head of Public Protection
+The Chief Environmental Health Officer reports to the Head of Public Protection.

-The establishment provides for six suitably qualified officers who are able to undertake food safety, occupational health and safety, licensing, registrations, private water supply and infectious disease investigation duties.
-This comprises of the Chief Environmental Health Officer, four Environmental Health Officers (including one part time officer) and one part time Environmental Health Technical Officers (both who is qualified to the Higher Certificate in Food Premises Inspection standard).
+The establishment provides for seven suitably qualified officers who are able to undertake food safety, occupational health and safety, licensing, registrations, private water supply and infectious disease investigation duties.
+This comprises of the Chief Environmental Health Officer, five Environmental Health Officers (including one part time officer) and one part time Environmental Health Technical Officer (who is qualified to the Higher Certificate in Food Premises Inspection standard).

 Administration support is provided by another department which also supports other teams.
-In 2017/18 the staffing allocation equated to 1.9 Full Time Equivalent (FTE) for food safety duties - additional resource had been allocated to the food safety service following external audit by the FSA and following review to catch up with a backlog of overdue low risk interventions.
+In 2018/19 the staffing allocation equated to 2.4 Full Time Equivalent (FTE) for food safety duties - although there was a delay in recruiting resulting in a six month gap in staffing and during this time an Environmental Health Technical Officer post was upgraded to an Environmental Health Officer post.
+Additional resource had been allocated to the food safety service following external audit by the FSA and following review to catch up with a backlog of overdue low risk interventions.